The Ballad of Halo Jones: Book 4 and possible continuations

 Since the publication of Book Three in 1986 fans of the series have been speculating on the possibility of Halo returning for further adventures.
 In his introduction to the Titan reprint of Book Three in 1986 Alan Moore seemed to be leaving an open door for Halo's story to return to the comic:

-Moore has had very little to say about Halo's return in the two decades since then.
+Moore has had very little to say about Halo's return since then.
 "I'd got plans to have her grow up and eventually end as an old woman," Moore told Mustard magazine in January 2006.
 "But I got to the point where I'd said to IPC, "Look, you know that you've ripped these characters off from us.
 If you were to give us the rights back, I would gladly write another three books of Halo Jones.
 Whereas if you don't I will never write Halo Jones and you won't get any money from the character.
 And they thought, 'Yeah, let's hang on to the character forever and you never get any rights to it and never write any again.'
 So that's where it is."
 A report from a 2004 BBC radio interview taping recalls that when asked to tell the audience about Halo Jones, "Moore smiled fondly as if someone had just reminded him of an ex-girlfriend who he'd never meant to split up with."